gatsbyjs/gatsby/docs/blog/2019-08-02-what-is-jsx-pragma/index.md

 ## What is JSX pragma?

-JSX syntax on its own isn’t readable by the browser.
+JSX syntax on its own isn't readable by the browser.
 In order to ship something readable to the browser, JSX needs to be converted to plain JavaScript.

 Most React-based frameworks (like Gatsby), come with tooling already set up to support this conversion (usually Babel).
 How does that tooling know how to transform JSX?
 By default, [the Babel plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) will convert JSX into JavaScript that calls the `React.createElement` function.